cybergarage/uecho-py/doc/device_overview.md

     def property_write_requested(self, prop: Property, data: bytes) -> bool:
 ```

-The developer handles the request messages from other nodes.
-The developer should return a true if the request message is valid, otherwise false as the following.
+The handler should return true if the request message is allowed, otherwise false as the following.

 ```
 from uecho import Property